openpgpjs/openpgpjs/README.md

 [OpenPGP.js](http://openpgpjs.org/) is a Javascript implementation of the OpenPGP protocol.
 This is defined in [RFC 4880](http://tools.ietf.org/html/rfc4880).

 # How do I use it?
-You can download a minified bundle of the library under [releases](https://github.com/openpgpjs/openpgpjs/releases).
+You can download a prebuilt minified version of the library under [releases](https://github.com/openpgpjs/openpgpjs/releases).

-You can also build a current version from the HEAD of master yourself:
+You can also build a current version yourself:

     npm install && grunt

-Then take the minified file from `resources/openpgp.min.js` to use in your project.
+Then take the resulting file from `resources/openpgp.min.js` to use in your project.

 # I need some help
 ## Mailing List